sbt/sbt-native-packager/src/sphinx/formats/docker.rst

 Requirements
 ------------

-You need the docker console client installed.
-SBT Native Packager doesn't use the REST API.
+You need the docker console client installed and version `1.3` or higher is required.
+SBT Native Packager doesn't use the REST API, but instead uses the CLI directly.

 It is currently not possible to provide authentication for Docker repositories from within the build.
 The ``docker`` binary used by the build should already have been configured with the appropriate